CWood-sdf/46F-Docs/docs/LinkedList/index.md

 ---
     parent: Docs
     layout: default
-    title: LinkedList&lt;T&gt;
+    title: LinkedList
+    has_children: true
 ---

 # LinkedList&lt;T&gt;

-This is one of the largest pieces in this library (it's probably about even with [WheelController](../WheelController/index.md)).
+This is one of the largest pieces of code in this library (it's probably about even with [WheelController](../WheelController/index.md)).
 It's a doubly-linked list that can be used to store any type of data.
 It's a very useful data structure.

 The advantages of using a double linked list are: